wboykinm/billmorris.io/blog/_posts/2024-10-04-eye-of-quebec.md

 These winter images show the separated bodies of water and the hints of a round shape, but the Eye is not yet complete.
 This is exactly what I had been looking for, courtesy of a crazy and probably very expensive effort to spy on the Soviets.
 And I'm pleased to learn that I'm not the only civilian making use of these views: [recent work  by the Landscape Archaeology Research Group](https://www.sciencedirect.com/science/article/pii/S0305440324001213) shows that it's possible to apply deep learning methods to Corona imagery to map ancient irrigation systems around the world, in hard-to-reach places.

 The film strips currently sit in canisters at the National Archives and Records Administration, waiting to be scanned and applied.
 What other ancient (i.e. pre-1973) secrets do they contain?
+Maybe visions of [Ada Kaleh](https://en.wikipedia.org/wiki/Ada_Kaleh)?

 ![6](/shoals/assets/img/2024-10-04_6.jpg)